reactioncommerce/reaction-docs/developer/community-showcase.md

 ## Building a project on Reaction?

-Submit your onlinen store or marketplace, and we'll feature you in our showcase.
+Submit your online store or marketplace, and we'll feature you in our showcase.
 [Submit your project](https://reactioncommerce.com/community-showcase#submit-project).